strawlion/javascript/es5/README.md

     }
     ```

   - Function names should be verbs.
-This makes them easier to distinguish and
+An exception can be made for patterns where
-  removes ambiguity about their behavior.
-The consumer should not have to
+  getter/setter hybrids are prominent.

-  reference the implementation to understand its behavior.
-An exception can be
+  > Why?
+This makes them easy to distinguish and removes ambiguity about their behavior.
-  made for patterns where getter/setter hybrids are prominent.
+  The consumer should only have to reference the implementation as a last resort.

   ```javascript
     // bad